by Kate Wolfe Maxlow

 Jimmerson et al. (203) outline three levels of engagement:

-2. Emotional Engagement: Students are actually invested in what they are learning.
+- Emotional Engagement: Students are actually invested in what they are learning.
 They’re enjoying it and valuing it.
 Of course, you can still have students enjoy themselves without actually learning.
 I remember doing a wonderful lesson my first year of teaching on the moon phases.
 I gave students Oreo cookies and had them take bites out and glue them onto paper.
 Students LOVED it.
 They were definitely behaviorally and emotionally engaged.
 And then on the unit assessment, most of them still got the moon phases question wrong.
+Upon reflection, it was really the equivalent of copying a diagram of the moon phases, but with using our teeth on Oreos instead of pencil and paper.
+There was almost no critical thinking involved for the students.

 Combining the Levels of Engagement